chiccomotta/Ormo/README.md

 # How to use

-1. add Ormo files in your project (Ormo.cs, ColumnMapper.cs, TableMapper.cs and OrmoCache.cs)
+1. add Ormo files in a folder named Ormo in your project
 2. add SQLite assembly to your project (of course)
 3. add reference to System.Runtime.Caching.dll assembly (for cache)
 4. in Ormo class set connection string to your SQLite DB